pythonuser200/Convolutional_Selective_Autoencoder/README.md

 gpu0 python CSAE.py Test_model train_number threshold_val number_of_epochs
 ```

+## Trained model

+* A trained model to test the algorithm can be downloaded from [Trained model](https://iastate.box.com/s/u1ddojb3ty9z4fiayeduuwbywuszhdi7).
+* The raw training image will be released soon after permissions are granted.
+* Example Test images and results with different thresholds can be found in SCNDatasets/
 ## Deployment to New dataset

 * Interact with the settings for users from line 69 to line 95
 * Repeat the Model training, validation and inference above

 ## License